 University of Technology Sydney

-Semester 2: July to November
+Spring Semester (Fall Semester): late July to late November

-Semester 1: February to June
+Autumn Semester (Spring Semester): late February to late June

 When selecting a semester exchange program, students should take note of academic calendars that differ significantly from the University of Minnesota.
 Consider potential conflicts such as holidays, family events, graduation ceremonies, and summer jobs/internships early in the selection process.